 I enjoy the process of buying a new book.
-Reading the reviews, going to the bookstore and spending my whole day there, getting involved by the smell of the ink, feeling the texture of the paper … It still has a special connotation for me, and it is one of the things I see as a privilege.
+Reading the reviews, going to the bookstore and spending my whole day there, getting involved by the smell of the ink, feeling the texture of the paper … It still has a particular connotation for me, and it is one of the things I see as a privilege.
 Nevertheless, as an author, I consider that the digital offers me better possibilities for both creating and presenting my work.

 A book is a finished product.
 Once the book is published —or even before— there is not much to do for its content.
 I mean, you can neither add nor modify something inside of it.
-A book is a singular, solid and rigid material meanwhile a digital product, a blog, for instance, is completely malleable and plural.
+A book is a singular, solid and rigid material; meanwhile, a digital product, a blog, for instance, is entirely malleable and plural.
 From my point of view, there is not a better way for grasping a constantly changing multiplicity —the life outside— than using a hypermedia artifact.

-But it does not mean that because the texts are shorter and we are continually posting, our content has to be lighter and vacuous.
+However, not because we are regularly publishing shorter texts the content of them has to be lighter and vacuous.
 Not at all.
 Being conscious and acquiring a different rhythm for publishing is totally different from not taking care of the products we create.
 Also, we don’t have to post many times per day, and it is not an obligation doing it daily.
 We decide the frequency for publishing as well as the kind of contents we make.
 All depends on our capacities and working situation.

-In a future post, I will come back to those reasons and how, as researchers, we can take advantage of the hypermedia for improving our work and proposing some experimental artifacts for following, grasping and representing that multiple and always changing life outside.
+In future posts, I will come back to those reasons and how, as researchers, we can take advantage of the hypermedia for improving our work and proposing some experimental artifacts for following, grasping and representing that multiple and always changing life outside.